Have you noticed?

 “Kristy, I’m really proud of you!
 You’ve balanced out a lot.
 Remember a few years ago when you got mad at me for buying ice cream?”

 I remember getting irritated a lot of times over the peppermints my mom gave my kids, the sugary cereals she fed my kids at her house, and yeah… the store-bought ice cream she insisted on buying, despite my lecture about how much healthier it is to make your own ice cream.

-Because we all know that homemade ice cream is HEALTHY, right? 🙂
+(Because we all know that homemade ice cream is completely HEALTHY, right?)

-It’s true.
-I made a lot of good changes in my eating habits many years ago when I was a young mom.
+I made a lot of good changes in my eating habits when I was a younger woman.

-Here are three good reasons I’m NOT a food purist:
+But there are a few really good reasons why I’m not a food purist.

 When I’m arguing with my own mother in the frozen food aisle at the grocery store, and my friends are scared to invite me over to their house to eat…